The Schönbrunn Palace

 Last day of PGP1, with a few friends from NE.
 A lot of friends missing!

 My friends and I went to Pune shortly before heading to Chennai for my internship.
 NH7 Weekender was lovely.
 As luck would have it, I met my first-year roommate from IITK and a few more people I met in college.
 I sang along to Prateek Kuhad, listened to some comedian tell lame jokes about Ritviz, and ate a lot of non-vegetarian food.
 The trip’s highlight was perhaps the return train journey, where I wrote formulae in Excel to keep score of a card game we played.
-To top it all – my best friend kept saying “fuck” by accident in front of a kid whose mother clearly wished to throw us out of the moving train.
+To top it all – my best friend kept swearing by accident in front of a kid whose mother clearly wished to throw us out of the moving train.

 I showed up in a suit and tie on my first day of internship.
 That’s when I learned that the Weather app is useful and that I should have talked to other people about the dress code before showing up to work.
 I also learned in Chennai that the world still runs on cash, and cab drivers can refuse to pick you up no matter which fancy app you use.
 Apart from occasional hiccups, I had a lovely time in Chennai.
 When I was not working or writing something, I went on long walks along the Old Mahabalipuram Road (OMR), dancing to various songs.